Databowl/affiliate-tracking/DEVELOPMENT.md

 ## Config

-Copy `environments/environment.example.ts` to `environments/environment.dev.ts` and add values to the keys.
+Copy `environments/environment.example.ts` to `environments/environment.dev.ts` and add values to the keys appropriate for your local environment.

 ## Setup